AndreiBertescu/TTL_Timer/README.md

 ## Description and features
 - There are three buttons:
-  - A <strong>START_STOP</strong> button, wich pauses and unpauses, with the help of a JK flip-flop, the main timer.
+  - A <strong>START_STOP</strong> button, which  pauses and unpauses, with the help of a JK flip-flop, the main timer.
-  - A <strong>RESET</strong> button, wich resets both the timer and the lap time.
+  - A <strong>RESET</strong> button, which  resets both the timer and the lap time.
-  - A <strong>LAP</strong> button, wich, when pressed, stores the timer values to a set of four 4-bit tri-state registers.
+  - A <strong>LAP</strong> button, which , when pressed, stores the timer values to a set of four 4-bit tri-state registers.
 - There are three LEDs:
   - A <strong>POWER</strong> LED, to see if the circuit board has a power supply connected.
-  - A <strong>START_STOP</strong> LED, wich is tied to the button with the same name.
+  - A <strong>START_STOP</strong> LED, which  is tied to the button with the same name.
-  - An <strong>OVERFLOW</strong> LED, wich toggles when the main timer goes over 59.99 seconds.
+  - An <strong>OVERFLOW</strong> LED, which  toggles when the main timer goes over 59.99 seconds.
 - 8 7-segment displays: 4 for the timer and 4 for the lap time.
 - Resolution of 10ms.
 - Adjustable timer for precision calibration.